 Hiking to Idaho’s Alice Lake, hidden among the beautiful Sawtooth Mountains, is a perfect alpine adventure!
 With sparkling, teal-colored waters and the jagged peak of Idaho’s El Capitan in the background, this serene alpine lake is an outdoor lover’s paradise.

-The hike to Alice Lake is a moderate 12-mile round trip journey with fairly mild elevation gain, making it quite accessible despite the longer distance.
-If you’re looking for more of a more challenge, try the Alice Toxaway Loop, an 18-mile hike that is often done as a backpacking trip.
+The hike to Alice Lake is a moderate 12-mile round trip journey with fairly mild elevation gain.
+If you’re looking for more of a challenge, try the Alice Toxaway Loop, an 18-mile hike that is often done as a backpacking trip.

 In the early mornings, the mountains cast a crystal clear reflection over the perfectly still waters, creating a stunning and serene picture opportunity.